-Like most of the traditional trade models, the 'BLACK HOLE APPROACH' also uses gross domestic products, indices of consumer prices, the sizes of the population of the trading partners, the exchange rate (EX) between the trading partners etc., as exogenous variables.
-However, unlike the conventional approaches, this approach uses comparative analytical method to analyze the relative effectiveness of a particular exogenous variable(s) on both the endogenous variables- exports and imports- in isolation.
+Like most of the traditional trade models, the 'BLACK HOLE APPROACH' also uses gross domestic products, indices of consumer prices, the sizes of the population of the trading partners, the exchange rate (EX) between the trading partners, as exogenous variables.
+However, unlike the conventional approaches, this approach uses comparative analytical method to analyze the relative effectiveness of a particular exogenous variable(s) on both the endogenous variables-exports and imports- in isolation.
 This has been done in order to facilitate the comparison of the relative effectiveness of each of the independent variable on the dependent variable in an individual basis.

 As this is a very new approach, the literatures on the same topic are almost unavailable.
 However, different works can be found out in the case of the above mentioned variables.
-The gravity model approach is one of the popular approaches which take account of the variables like GDPs, size of populations, real exchange rate, percapita incomes and distances etc. among others, of the related trading partners.
+The gravity model approach is one of the popular approaches which take account of the variables like GDPs, size of populations, real exchange rate, percapita incomes of and distances, among others, between the trading partners.
 The basic gravity model to trade assumes that the bilateral trade flows basically depends, directly to the economic sizes of the partner countries and inversely to the distance between them (Head, 2003).
-However, the standard gravity model is augmented by incorporating a number of variables like infrastructure endowments, squared differences in per capita incomes, real exchange rates (Martinez and Felicitas, 2003), including geographic, political, and institutional factors that either augment or diminish the gravitational forces giving rise to commerce between countries (Peterson Institute for International Economics, 2008).
-While Christie (2002) has slightly augmented the basic gravity model by using some alternative variables, namely transport times instead of geographical distance, and GDP in PPP instead of nominal, Harris and Matyas (1998) did so by incorporating population size and foreign currency reserves, where the real exchange rate acted as a proxy for prices.
-Most important, recent gravity models incorporate indicators for bilateral and regional free trade agreements (FTAs), enabling the models to assess the contribution of FTAs to international commerce (Peterson Institute for International Economics, 2008).
-However, the word 'black hole' has also been used sometimes as a synonym to crisis as has been used by Stephen et.al.
-(1989).
-According to him, "...Pursuit of private individual gain by lobbies can cause to minimize society's income because of the negative externality of redistributive activity.
-This is called an economic black hole because lobbying can drive economic income virtually to zero (Stephen et.al.
-1989)."
+However, the standard gravity model is augmented by incorporating a number of variables like infrastructure endowments, squared differences in per capita incomes, real exchange rates (Martinez and Felicitas 2003) and geographic, political, and institutional factors that either augment or diminish the gravitational forces giving rise to commerce between countries (DeRosa).
+While Christie (2002) has slightly augmented the basic gravity model by incorporating some dummy variables in it, Harris and Matyas (1998) did so by incorporating some financial variables, where the real exchange rate acts as a proxy for prices.
+Sometimes, the word black hole has also been used as a synonym to crisis.
+For example, Stephen et.al., (1989) argue, "...
+Pursuit of private individual gain by lobbies can cause to minimize society's income because of the negative externality of redistributive activity.
+This is called an economic black hole because lobbying can drive economic income virtually to zero."